edgelesssys/contrast/docs/versioned_docs/version-1.16/architecture/components/policies.md

 - Command and its arguments are set as specified in the resources.
 - There are no unexpected additional environment variables.
-- The container image layers correspond to the layers observed at policy generation time.
+- The container image configuration and layers are exactly those observed at policy generation time.
-  Thus, only the expected workload image can be instantiated.
 - Executing additional processes in a container is prohibited.
 - Sending data to a container's standard input is prohibited.

 The current implementation of policy checking has some blind spots:

 - Containers can be started in any order, or be omitted entirely.
-- Environment variables may be missing.
+- Environment variables that were present at generation time may be omitted by the runtime.
 - Volumes other than the container root volume don't have integrity checks (particularly relevant for mounted `ConfigMaps` and `Secrets`).

 ## Trust